taranion/mudstandards/docs/gmcp/mudstandards_frame.md

   The only content of the area is a single image, which of course can be updated.

 ### Negotiating support
 It is likely that clients do not support all area and content types.
-Upon connecting to a server, the client should send the ``mudstandards.area.support`` command.
+Upon connecting to a server, the client should send the ``ms.area.support`` command.

 ### <a name="size"></a>The size object
 ````json